kbartnik/videomanager-db/README.md

 ## Secure Password Management

-The PostgreSQL password is managed using Docker secrets.
-The password is stored in the `db/password.txt` file and is not hardcoded in the `Dockerfile` or `docker-compose.yaml`.
+The PostgreSQL passwords are managed using Docker secrets.
+The passwords are stored in the `db/readonly-password.txt` and `db/dev-password.txt` files and are not hardcoded in the `Dockerfile` or `docker-compose.yaml`.

 ## Cleanup